Coach Hiram has season and schedule information which was emailed and is posted here.

 If your company provides matching, we can work with this, but I am not sure how.
 Please direct any questions to: email@example.com

-In your message, let me know which team your son on and what kinds of help you may be willing to offer, such as...
+In your message, mention which team your son on and what kinds of help you may be willing to offer, such as...

 Mostly, the coaches keep it all running on their own, with the help of the student team managers, but the teams could benefit greatly from having more parental involvement and support.
 Thanks!

-Jen Fallon, mom of Colin, 12th grade & Paul Fallon, 9th grade
+Jen Fallon, mom of Paul Fallon, 12th grade